kirara-research/astool/README.md

 Commands and their arguments:

 - `accept_tos` - Accepts the TOS, only needs to be used if not done by `bootstrap`.
+Currently not working for EN.
 - `bootstrap` - Creates an account and saves the login info to the memo.
-Currently not working.
+Currently only partially working for EN.
 - `current_master` - Prints the current master from the memo to stdout.
 - `decrypt_master (file)` - Decrypts the database (file) to (file).dec.
 The directory that (file) is in will be consulted for the appropriate keys.